The Ultimate Slowly Simmered Italian Comfort Food – Braised Short Rib Ragu!

 The tender beef short ribs then braise slowly with the vegetables, aromatic herbs, tomatoes, and a splash of red wine until their fall-apart tender and infused with rich, savory flavor.
 This hands-off process creates a special home-cooked sauce that’s perfect for tossing with pappardelle and a generous sprinkle of parmesan.

+Serve it alongside my go-to Mixed Greens Side Salad and some garlic-lover-approved garlic bread for a well-rounded Italian comfort food feast.
 It’s cozy enough for a weekend dinner yet special enough for date nights, Christmas, or Valentine’s Day.
 Italian comfort food doesn’t get better than this!

-First Thing’s First – What is Ragu?
+First Thing’s First—What is Ragu?

 Ragu is a term used to describe a rich, slowly simmered Italian meat sauce traditionally served with pasta, gnocchi, or polenta.
 (I’m willing to bet you’re already familiar with one of the most famous ragu sauces, Ragu alla Bolognese!)